antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

   t=$(git describe --abbrev=0 --tags); git --no-pager log ${t}..HEAD --no-merges --pretty=format:'* %s';
   # copy the output, add it to the CHANGELOG (please also add the DIRAC version)
-  vim CHANGELOG # please, remove comments like "fix" or "pylint" or "typo"...
+  vim CHANGELOG # please, remove comments like "fix" or "pylint" or "typo"... git add -A && git commit -av -m "<YourNewTag>"
-  # Change the versions of the packages
-  vim dist-tools/projectConfig.json
-  git add -A && git commit -av -m "<YourNewTag>"